-In accordance with article 17.bis of the Regulations of the Board of Directors, all its members have evaluated the following in relation to the FY 2016: (a) the quality and efficiency of the Board's performance; (b) based on the report to be submitted by the Appointments Committee, the performance of the duties of the Board's Chairman and of the chief executive officer of the Company; (c) the performance of its Committees, based on the reports they submit.
-As stated in the above section, the Company hired Russell Reynolds to carry out the annual assessment and to be enriched by receiving an objective input.
+In accordance with article 17.bis of the Regulations of the Board of Directors, all its members have evaluated the following in relation to financial year 2018: (a) the quality and efficiency of the Board's performance; (b) Starting from the report presented to it by the Appointment Committee, the performance of the duties of the Chairperson of the Board and the chief executive officer of the Company; (c) the performance of its Committees, from the reports presented to it by them.
+As stated in the above section, this year the Company hired Russell Reynolds to carry out the annual assessment in order to be enriched by receiving an objective input.

-It should be highlighted that the Board is constantly self-evaluating and tries to implement as soon as possible any improvements.
-Each committee carries out its own evaluation before the last Board meeting is held, where they express their satisfaction or dissatisfaction with the performance of each committee, as well as specifying if they need any further resources to carry out their duties.
-Both the Appointments and Remuneration Committee and the Audit Committee has expressed their satisfaction with the performance and resources available.
-The Chairman of the Appointments and Remuneration Committee has met with members of the Senior
+It should be highlighted that the Board is constantly self-evaluating its performance and that it tries to implement as soon as possible any needed improvements.
+Each committee carries out its own evaluation before the last Board meeting of the year is held, where they express their satisfaction or dissatisfaction with the performance of each committee, as well as specifying if they need any further resources to carry out their duties.
+Both the Appointments and Remuneration Committee and the Audit Committee have expressed their satisfaction with the performance and resources available.
+The Chairperson of the Appointments and Remuneration Committee has met with the Co-CEOs.
+Likewise, the Audit Committee has met with the Company's auditors, as well as with its internal audit and compliance teams.
+Additionally, the Appointments and Remuneration Committee assessed the performance of the Company's